graphql-devise/graphql_devise/README.md

 ### Authenticating Controller Actions
 Just like with Devise or DTA, you will need to authenticate users in your controllers.
+For this you have two alternatives.

+#### Authenticate Before Reaching Your GQL Schema
 For this you need to call `authenticate_<model>!` in a before_action hook of your controller.
 In our example our model is `User`, so it would look like this:
 ```ruby